 Metrolink's aging fleet is undergoing a revamp of its locomotive fleet to improve daily operation of the system.
-Tier 4 locomotives are compliant with the latest U.S. Environmental Protection Agency (EPA) emissions standards and will reduce particulate matter and nitrogen oxide emissions by up to 85%, resulting in cleaner air for the Performance region. concerns have delayed the delivery of the locomotives.
+Tier 4 locomotives are compliant with the latest U.S. Environmental Protection Agency (EPA) emissions standards and will reduce particulate matter and nitrogen oxide emissions by up to 85%, resulting in cleaner air for the Performance reaion. concerns have delayed the the delivery of locomotives.
 Metrolink ordered and has received 40 Tier 4 locomotives.
-Metrolink's existing fleet of Bombardier passenger rail cars need to be rebuilt to comply with current standards and regulations, as well as to improve their reliability and appearance.
+Metrolink's existing fleet of Bombardier passenger rail cars need to be rebuilt to with comply current standards and regulations, as well as to improve their reliability and appearance.